jhu-dvrk/sawIntuitiveResearchKit/share/README.md

   * your console configuration files since these refer to your system specific IO configuration files

 # Shared files

+## IOs

+There are some IO files shared accross systems/sites.
+These are used to define inputs/outputs used to communicate with the daVinci foot pedals, head sensor, camera focus controllers, ...

+These files are stored in the subdirectory `io`.
+The console class will search for files in this directory, there's no need to specify the full path to the standard IO files.

 ## PID